Paperwork Organization: Bills, Financials, Mail & More

 - Tax returns and supporting documents (like W-2s, receipts, etc.) – 7 years

-Now that you’ve pared down to just the must (or want) to keeps you can start to further sort and file.
-I’m all for doing the easier tasks first; you’ll usually feel more accomplished and encouraged to keep working through the task.
-So collect all the magazines that you want to keep and store them in magazine holders.
+Collect all the magazines that you want to keep and store them in magazine holders.
 If you only need a single recipe or article from a magazine, consider tearing out what you need and later adding it to one of the pockets in the accordion file.
-Next go through and pull out any envelopes or loose addresses that you’ve kept in order to add to your address book and transfer that information now.

 Label And Sort